asrhou/NATMI/README.md

 User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx.
 Additionally, [Tabula Muris](https://tabula-muris.ds.czbiohub.org/), [Tabula Muris Senis](https://tabula-muris-senis.ds.czbiohub.org/) and [FANTOM5 cell atlas](http://fantom.gsc.riken.jp/5/suppl/Ramilowski_et_al_2015/) can also be explored.

-### ConnectomeDB2020 Interactions
+### Ligand-Receptor Interactions (ConnectomeDB2020 or User-specified)

-Something about connectomeDB literature-supported and putative pairs...
+First something about connectomeDB literature-supported and putative pairs...

-### User-specified Interactions

-Since ExtractEdges.py can also work with user-specified ligand-receptor interaction database (argument 'signalType'), we briefly describe requirements and the format of the interactions.
+Alternatively, ExtractEdges.py can also work with user-specified ligand-receptor interaction database (argument 'signalType'), we briefly describe requirements and the format of the interactions.
 Similarly to the pre-compiled in the repository connectomeDB2020 datasets, an interaction data file 'pairsM.xlsx' must be stored in a folder at the same location as ExtractEdges.py (the script will search for the file named 'pairsM.xlsx' based on the folder name).
 More, the data file should be in a binary matrix form with row names denoting ligands and column names receptors (all represented by the appropriate human gene symbol).
 For an interacting ligand-receptor pair, the corresponding matrix element is 1, otherwise, it is 0.
 Following table provides a toy example of the correct interaction matrix.

 ||Receptor1|Receptor2|Receptor3|...|
 |-:|:-:|:-:|:-:|:-|